lwmqn/shepherd/README.md

 <br />

 ## MqttNode Class
 This class provides you with methods to perform remote operations upon a registered Client Device.
-Such an instance of this class is denoted as `qnode` in this document.
+An instance of this class is denoted as `qnode` in this document.

 ***********************************************